With a combination of a small number of people + software + servers and robots.

-And since both terms are ongoing ing, we need to think about how to capture the fact that our perceptions change over time.
+And since both terms are ongoing ing, we need to think about how to capture the fact that "the way we feel changes over time.

-In talking with many interns, I have often encountered the concern that they have not yet found what they want to do in the future, or that they have too many things they want to do to decide.
+In talking with many interns, I often encounter the concern that they have not yet found what they want to do in the future, or that they have too many things they want to do to decide.

-I don't think there's any need to rush into anything, so I just comment that I hope it will be decided soon.
+I don't think there is any need to rush into anything, so I just comment that I hope it will be decided soon.